-This training will meet one hour of the required DANB infection control training.
+This training will meet two hours of the required DANB infection control training.

 Total Medical Compliance is an ADA CERP Recognized Provider and designates this activity for 2.0 continuing education credits.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to ADA CERP at www.ada.org/cerp.